 Six Signs It’s Time to Have Your Bow Rehaired

 Rehairing your bow isn’t necessarily something you can predict or schedule like a routine oil change.
-Some people can go years between rehairs, notes String Magazine, while others “need a new hairdo every six weeks.”
+Some people can go years between rehairs, according to String Magazine, while others “need a new hairdo every six weeks.”

-Pay attention to your bow, playing experience, and the environment to know when it’s time for a rehair.
+Pay attention to your bow, playing experience, and the environment you perform in to know when it’s time for a rehair.

 Symptoms of failing bowstrings include:

 Your bow won’t tighten anymore: When you can no longer tighten the bow to tension, it might be time for a rehair.
 The bow hair has likely been stretched to the end of its length and will no longer deliver a clean sound.

 Your bow produces a scratchy sound: Either you applied too much rosin, or you’ve reached the end of your bow hair’s useful life.
 After repeated use, the hair has to work harder and harder to grip the strings and eventually has to be retired.